-- The Normal (Fixed Speed) Electronic Speed Control ON/OFF button is pushed. - The ignition is turned off. - You engage Four-Wheel Drive Low. - The Adaptive Cruise Control (ACC) On/Off button is pushed.
+- The Normal (Fixed Speed) Cruise Control on/off button is pushed. - The ignition is turned off. - The Adaptive Cruise Control (ACC) on/off button is pushed.

 FORWARD COLLISION WARNING (FCW) WITH MITIGATION - IF EQUIPPED

 Forward Collision Warning (FCW) With Mitigation Operation